-Project stage Topic of consultation / message Method used Target stakeholders Responsibilities Preparation prior effectiveness The project, its activities and locations, potential impacts and mitigation measures Introduce the project's ESF instruments Present the SEP and the Grievance Mechanism National Consultations (face to face in Phnom Penh in case public gatherings are permitted) and/or virtual consultations (through Telegram, Facebook, email, etc.) on March or April 2020.
-Affected people (including, among others, IP representatives at national level) and other interested parties as appropriate.
-Relevant Ministries MOH with support from consultants

-Project website working in, or with an interest in health sector and COVID-16.
-NGOs and CSOs may also be included Project Implementation Updated project's ESF instruments Feedback of project consultations Information about project's activities in line with the World Health Organization (WHO) COVID19 guidance on risk communication and community engagement Consultations (face to face and/or virtual consultations) Project website Correspondence by phone/email Letters to local, provincial and national authorities Consultations with IPs (when applicable) in a culturally appropriate and accessible manner Outreach activities Affected people and other interested parties as appropriate.
-Consultation with ethnic groups (when applicable) and their representatives in order to reflect a strategy specific to engagement with ethnic groups Relevant Ministries working in, or with an interest in health sector and COVID-16.
-NGOs and CSOs may also be included MOH with support from consultants Mass media Consultations with ethnic groups (when applicable) and their representatives applying culturally appropriate and accessible engagement processes
+Project stage Topic of consultation / Method used Target stakeholders Responsibilities message Preparation prior effectiveness The project, its activities and locations, potential impacts and mitigation measures Introduce the project's ESF instruments Present the SEP and the Grievance Mechanism National Consultations (face to face in Phnom Penh in case public gatherings are permitted) and/or virtual consultations (through Telegram, Facebook, email, etc.) on March or April 2020.
+Project website Affected people (including, among others, IP representatives at national level) and other interested parties as appropriate.
+Relevant Ministries working in, or with an interest in health sector and COVID-16.
+NGOs and CSOs may also be included MOH with support from consultants Project Implementation Updated project's ESF instruments Feedback of project consultations Information about project's activities in line with the World Health Organization (WHO) COVID19 guidance on risk Consultations (face to face and/or virtual consultations) Project website Correspondence by phone/email Letters to local, provincial and national authorities Consultations with IPs (when applicable) in a Affected people and other interested parties as appropriate.
+Consultation with ethnic groups (when applicable) and their representatives in order to reflect a strategy specific to engagement MOH with support from consultants Mass media Consultations with ethnic groups (when applicable) and their representatives applying culturally appropriate and accessible engagement processes